fra82/nlp-utils/rtdoc/import.md

 + **OPTION 2**:

-Download the JAR / dependencies Download the jar of the library together the libraries it depends on (lib folder).
+<a href="http://backingdata.org/nlp-utils/nlp-utils-1.0-bin.zip" target="_blank">Download (file: nlp-utils-1.0-bin.zip)</a> the JAR / dependencies Download the jar of the library together the libraries it depends on (lib folder).